EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_wheel_diameter.md

 ```

 ## You're Done!
-Take this new number, in my case 2.7185, and replace it with your wheel size in your drive constructor.
+Take this new number, in my case 2.7185, and replace it with your wheel size in your drive constructor or your tracking wheel constructor.

 That's it!